-This course examines how drugs are processed and utilized in the body.
-A client's reactions to a drug both therapeutically and adversely are considered.
+This course examines how drugs are administered and utilized in the body and the role of the pharmacist.
+A client's reactions to medications both therapeutic responses and adverse reactions are considered.
 Potential drug interactions are explored.
 Client education related to drug therapy is emphasized.
 Recommended Prereq: BIO270 and BIO272; or BIO260.